theroshanron/facebook_ads_marketing_mastery/Facebook Pixel and Audiences.md

 - Select the lookalike audience source
 - Select the location where to look for the audience
 - Select audience size up to 1%
+- Create lookalike audience based on your facebook page fans audience as well

 ### Targeting people who already engaged with Facebook Page or Instagram